 Once Amélie agreed to have her portrait painted, Sargent went to work.
 He went through her wardrobe, as he did with most of his subjects, selecting a simple black gown to set off her paleness and figure.
 Amélie herself was usually seen in white or pastel gowns.
 But this dress, designed by a former hairdresser turned star couturier named Félix, contrasted mightily not only with her skin, but also with the more heavily embellished “birdcage” dresses of the time by other designers.
 Charles Worth may have been more well known, but for a young woman looking to display her figure, Félix’s designs were more modern than Worth’s heavily embellished concoctions.

 There was only one problem: regarding the work of having her portrait painted, Amélie was a very bad subject.
-Sittings for portraits involved hours of posing for preliminary sketches, while the artist looked for the no prescription viagra best way to portray the subject.
+Sittings for portraits involved hours of posing for preliminary sketches, while the artist looked for the best way to portray the subject.
 Sargent knew this work had to be a masterpiece – Amélie was too famous, and this would be her first painted portrait.
 He wasn’t finding the right composition, and the creature who was so fascinating from afar was a crashing bore in person – she wasn’t interested in art or literature, and couldn’t stand the tedium of posing.
 Besides, she had a demanding social life – and that was her life.
 He confessed in a letter to a friend that he was finding it impossible to capture “the unpaintable beauty and hopeless laziness of Madame Gautreau”, sketched in watercolor here with a book:

 The ladylike conventions of portraiture weren’t working – the young Madame Gautreau was too striking and controversial for a delicate portrait.
 But after a trip to Haarlem to see the Dutch master paintings, he knew how he would paint her.
 Painting her standing, her face turned in profile, her image would be unmistakeable.
-The palette of the best choice the painting would recall the great masters, and the work itself would be huge – larger than life.
+The palette of the painting would recall the great masters, and the work itself would be huge – larger than life.
 His energy renewed, Sargent went to work and produced, almost exactly, this painting: